abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 ![GPIOA base address](/assets/images/memorymap.png)

-this is the **memory map**
+This is the **memory map**
 Under it, you can find a table that lists the addresses of all the elements inside the STM32 — like GPIOs, timers, USARTs, and more.

 ![GPIOA base address](/assets/images/gpioamemeorymap.png)

-hence we will write it the following way:
+Hence we will write it the following way:
 ```cpp
 #define GPIOA ((GPIOA_def*) 0x40020000)
 ```
-moving on to the clock, just like we defined the gpio struct, we’ll do the same for RCC.
+Moving on to the clock, just like we defined the gpio struct, we’ll do the same for RCC.

-if you check the **block diagram** in the datasheet, you’ll see gpioa sits on the ahb1 bus.
+If you check the **block diagram** in the datasheet, you’ll see gpioa sits on the ahb1 bus.

-we’ll define the other buses too, but for now we only care about ahb1.
+We’ll define the other buses too, but for now we only care about ahb1.
 ![GPIOA base address](/assets/images/block.png)

-hence the code will be like the following:
+Hence the code will be like the following:
 ```cpp
 typedef struct {
     volatile uint32_t CR;